-Thomas was born 1775 or possibly slightly earlier.
+My earliest identified W*lsman ancestor, Thomas, was born 1775 or possibly slightly earlier.
 He was an agricultural labourer.

 The burials for Otterton show that a John Welsman was buried on 7.8.1795.
 There is no corresponding baptism, but it seems likely that John is Thomas and Ann’s child.

 The Overseers of the Poor accounts show that in 1805 Thomas Willsman was paid for ‘watching’ and another mention said ‘watching 13 nights’, for which he was paid 6s 6d.
-The money paid for “watching” was for watching at Ladram Bay, from the cliff tops any sign of invasion by the French.
+The money paid for “watching” was for watching at Ladram Bay, from the cliff tops for any sign of invasion by the French.